njonsson/structured_io/README.md

 :ok
 ```

-We’ve written some markup to the stream.
-Note that the `<p>` element is preceded
+We’ve written some markup to the process.
+Note that the `<p>` element is
-by whitespace and is not properly closed.
+preceded by whitespace and is not properly closed.

 ```elixir
 iex> StructuredIO.read_across structured_io,